 For house price information please visit the sold data tab.

 Eating: A melting pot of different cultures and cuisines, Earls Court boasts a wealth of independent and chain restaurants.
 One of the best is 222 Veggie Vegan, led by talented chef Ben Asamani, where even the most ardent carnivore will find something to suit.
-The Harwood Arms Fulham was the first Michelin starred pub in London, and its set menu has remained reasonably priced.
+The Harwood Arms Fulham was the first Michelin-starred pub in London, and its set menu has remained reasonably priced.
 Popular for lunch, Addie's Thai serves traditional Bangkok street food in a cosy setting.
 Head to Cambio de Tercio for the best tapas.

 Drinking: London’s speakeasy scene is flourishing, and Earls Court has got in on the act with the dark and sultry bar at the Evans & Peel Detective Agency.
 Customers are required to state their ‘case’ on entry, so be prepared to think on your feet and it’s best to book in advance to secure a table.
 Don’t miss a visit to The Troubadour London, one of the last remaining 1950s coffee houses where greats including Bob Dylan, Paul Simon and Adele have graced the stage of its intimate basement performance space.